 Read below examples of how businesses benefit when IPR is used to correct PTO errors and fight abusive patent litigation:

 Retailers, grocers and coffee shops targeted for their use of electronic gift cards.
 An NPE sued several businesses, including national grocery company Albertsons, and Missouri-headquartered outdoor gear retailer Bass Pro Shops, claiming they infringed on its patent related to the use of electronic gift cards.
 Fortunately, an Atlanta-based financial services company who was also sued by the NPE petitioned the PTO to review the patent through its IPR program – and won.
 The patent was invalidated, and the Main Street businesses could once again allow their customers to give and use electronic gift cards.

 Family-owned print shops targeted for use of tech that allows them to print over a network.
-An NPE sued 74 businesses located in 23 states - including Alabama, Colorado, Kentucky, Michigan, and Texas - for using technology that allowed them to print over a network.
+An NPE sued 74 businesses located in 23 states - including Alabama, Colorado, Kentucky, Michigan, Ohio, and Texas - for using technology that allowed them to print over a network.
 Many of those targeted were small, family-owned commercial printing shops, like the fourth-generation business in Nashville, Tennessee that was targeted.
 Luckily, several commercial printer companies used the IPR process to have the PTO review the invalid patent in question and got the patent overturned, helping to save many small businesses from having to pay a shakedown settlement or hefty litigation costs.

 Thousands of small businesses threatened over scan-to-email technology.
 Technology that allows businesses to scan documents directly to an email recipient saves countless hours.
 Thousands of businesses throughout the country rely on this technology daily, but all were threatened when a NPE attempted to use a bad patent to collect usage fees.
 The scanner manufacturers acted quickly to use the IPR process to invalidate the bad patent and restore their customers' access to their technology free of fear.